 I used to be a grad student in English... dropped out because of depression and don't want to go back now.
 These days, I care more about social justice than analysing literature.
-I still love to read, but I read different things now (not so much 18th century literature and literary/cultural theory) -- right now, I am into reading good "Young Adult" novels, graphic novels, stories about things that make my sense of humor or self, demonstrate the possession of craic, nonfiction...
+I still love to read, but I read different things now (not so much 18th century literature and literary/cultural theory) -- right now, I am into reading good "Young Adult"/other novels, good graphic novels, stories about things that make my sense of humor or self quiver, books that demonstrate the possession of craic, nonfiction...

 I try to believe too much in the goodness of people, but don't think it's a bad thing, even if I seem to be wrong often.